PhurYO/UE4-Apk-Dumper/README.md

 # Am Noob and Help me, Need Video Tutorial
 Kill Apk signature Verification and follow this - https://youtu.be/cDEUkwToms4

+# Game Crashing Help?
+The Game may crash for many reasons but i will state the ovious.
+1. Changing the PackageName - Donot change the package name if you don't know how this source works.
+2. After Lib Dump - To save Memory i add auto crash after dumping and rebuilding the Lib File from Memory.
+(So Dont panic)
+3. Wrong Offsets - Now wrong offsets shouldn't crash you right?
+But no, Many game does, and for Pubg series donot just add offsets in offsets page, i added option for the pointers like 'GNamePointer' and 'GWorldPointer' and for Pubg lite its Decryption Method (if you cant dump use Pre-Dumped).
+4. Signature Kill - Before complaining please check your Signature Kill/Hook without the dumper, Many sources are public so they may not work anymore.
+5. General - If someone faces Crash due to other reasons from stated above, please do create a Issue.
+I would be glad to help you.

+# Why nothing is Dumping?
+No folder is Created
+Many would face this problem, i dont know where you doing wrong exactly but here are some tips to fix it.
+1. Add permission - Add 'MANAGE_EXTERNAL_STORAGE' permission and Check for Read, Write External storage permissions.
+2. Enable Settings - Make sure that after adding permission you manually go to settings and Switch on the Allow all Access option.
+(Older Android wont have it so give storage permission or go to advanced settings if there is one and allow it).
+3. Offsets Update - Make sure that offsets are updated, if you think the dumper offsets are outdated please create a issue.

 # ChangeLogs
 - v0.1: First Release with Support for No-Root